 (per analysis by John Walden)

-An Ashkenazi cousin claims that it is not worth bothering with matches of less than 23cM in that population group
+An Ashkenazi biologist researcher claims that it is not worth bothering with matches where the largest segment less than 23cM in that population group (but if phased,18cM)

 You can be anywhere from 4th to 14th cousins.
 See this article